 Doctors who have completed a postgraduate certificate or diploma or higher qualification relevant to general practice before entering GPEP may apply for recognition of prior learning to determine whether they are eligible for exemption from the GPEP academic component (refer section 3.6.5).
-Applications will be considered on a case-by-case basis, based on the level of study, the education provider, the country and its relevance to general practice.
+To be considered current, the qualification and experience will normally have been completed within five years of entry to the GPEP.
+Applications will be considered on a case-by-case basis, based on the level of study, the education provider, the country, and its relevance to general practice.

-Recognition of prior specialist training in general practice: Prior Training Pathway
+6. Recognition of prior specialist training in general practice: Prior Training Pathway